9001/asm/README.md

 * `$AP` = the usb blockdevice with partition, for example `sda1`
 * `$AD` = the usb blockdevice sans partition, for example `sda`

-will be saved to the flashdrive at `sm/asm.sh` during installation
+will be saved to the flashdrive at `sm/asm.sh`
+* can be modified at any time after building the image, either from inside the live-env or by accessing the flashdrive normally

 ## [`etc`](./etc)

 is the [apkovl](https://wiki.alpinelinux.org/wiki/Alpine_local_backup) which gets unpacked into `/etc` on boot

-contains the logic to make Alpine run `asm.sh` after it has booted
+* contains the logic to make Alpine run `asm.sh` after it has booted

-will be placed at the root of the flashdrive as `the.apkovl.tar.gz` during installation
+* will be placed at the root of the flashdrive as `the.apkovl.tar.gz` during installation
+* can be modified inside the live-env using the `strapmod` command (load for editing) and `strapsave` (persist changes on flashdrive)

 # compatibility